JeffSmithII/Activity-Tracker/README.md

-For this project, I created a to do list that displays the current date, calculates how many days until a chosen deadline and can convert minutes to hours and minutes, that way you can get a better idea of how much time different task may take and manage your time a little better.
+For this project, I created a Task Manager that displays the current date, calculates how many days until a chosen deadline and can convert minutes to hours and minutes, that way you can get a better idea of how much time different task may take and manage your time a little better.
 The three features that I chose from the feature list are listed below:

 •Calculate and display data based on an external factor (ex: get the current date, and display how many days remaining until some event).